Driving brain health therapy forward

 2009

-Widex Holding becomes the majority shareholder of Hypo-Safe A/S. Widex Holding brings over 60 years’ experience in the design, manufacture and marketing of miniaturised medical devices to the company.
+Widex Holding becomes the majority shareholder of Hypo-Safe A/S. Widex Holding brings a vast experience in design, manufacturing and marketing of miniaturized medical devices to the company.

 2005